 Overview

 This comprehensive guide presents a structured 90-day preparation plan designed to help prospective homebuyers establish a solid financial foundation before applying for a mortgage.
+It builds on the core principles of what loan readiness means and why it matters.
 Many first-time buyers discover financial obstacles only after making offers, which can derail deals entirely.

 Phase 1: Baseline Assessment and Goal Setting (Days 1–7)